OpenGene/repaq/README.md

 * if you want higher speed and are not concern with compression ratio, replace `xxx.rfq.xz` with `xxx.rfq`, then repaq will compress or decompress `.rfq` format.

 # verify the compressed file
-repaq offers an `compare` mode to check the consistency of the original FASTQ file(s) and the compressed .rfq or .rfq.xz file.
+repaq offers a `compare` mode to check the consistency of the original FASTQ file(s) and the compressed .rfq or .rfq.xz file.
 * set `--compare` to enable the `compare` mode
 * specify the .rfq or .rfq.xz file by `-r` option
 * specify the FASTQ files by `-i` and `-I` options.